jcfneto/jcfneto.github.io/index.md

 In addition to my technical expertise, I stand out for my communication skills, capable of translating technical complexities to diverse audiences, facilitating understanding and interdisciplinary collaboration.

-You need to know that I'm also a huge fan of heavy metal, especially Judas Priest (trust me, I'm a HUGE fan of that band), playing CS2, and staying at home.
+You should know that I'm also a huge fan of heavy metal, especially Judas Priest (trust me, I'm a HUGE fan of that band), playing CS2, and staying at home.

 <div style="text-align: center;">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/C7mREYjstzI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>